Learning in Foundations

 Kelci M. Price, Chera Reid, and Suzanne Kennedy Leahy

 Price, Reid, and Kennedy Leahy offer three principles for strategic learning, informed by the field and insights from practice across three foundations.
 Each principle is explored in terms of what it means and why it is important, along with examples from how it could look in practice.

 In an oft-cited quote, the philosopher Eric Hoffer said, “In times of change, learners inherit the earth, while the learned find themselves beautifully equipped to deal with a world that no longer exists.”
 The articles in this issue have created and tested in their own work tools, frameworks and — perhaps most importantly — shifts in mindset that can promote learning.
 The shift from the foundation as expert to foundation staff as learners is the first step toward developing a deep learning practice that can foster deeper impact and relevancy.

 We are grateful to the Gordon and Betty Moore Foundation, the Walton Family Foundation, the McKnight Foundation, and the Kauffman Foundation for their sponsorship of this issue, which allows us to make the entire issue open access.

 Patrizi, P., Thompson, E., Coffman, J. & Beer, T. (2013).
 Eyes wide open: Learning as strategy under conditions of complexity and uncertainty.
 The Foundation Review, 5(3), 50–65. https://doi.org/10.9707/1944-5660.1170

-Teri Behrens, Ph.D., is the executive director of the Dorothy A. Johnson Center for Philanthropy at Grand Valley State University.
+Teri Behrens, Ph.D., is the executive director of the Dorothy A. Johnson Center for Philanthropy at Grand Valley State University and editor in chief of The Foundation Review.
 Learn more about Teri.